Frank De Stefano: $8.6 million theft

 Frank Costa, who was the Geelong Football Club president at the time, described De Stefano as a hero to Geelong's Italian community, saying:

 "He was a fellow who did an awful lot of very, very good community work in Geelong, that's why it was such as shock to everybody.
 He was heavily involved in many forms of community support.
-He was on the council for many years, he was Mayor, he did an awful lot for migrants coming into Geelong."
+He was on the council for many years, he was Mayor, he did an awful lot for migrants coming into Geelong."De Stefano was released into home detention in July 2009.
+His victims were repaid "substantial sums" by Crown Casino as the casino had knowingly accepted stolen funds.

 Witness in murder trial

 De Stefano gave evidence on four occasions as a witness in the committal and trials of law clerk Julian Michael Clarke in the murder of Keith William Allan.
 The first occasion was the committal of Clarke at the Melbourne Magistrates Court before Magistrate Barbara Cottrell on 3 July 2003.
 The other occasions were during Clarke's three trials in the Supreme Court of Victoria.
 These were at the first trial before Justice Philip Cummins on 1 March 2004, the second trial before Justice David Byrne on 15 May 2006, and the third trial before Justice John Coldrey on 2 April 2007.

 Clarke was one of three persons convicted for murdering Allan at the first and third trials.
 The verdict at the first trial was annulled by the Victorian Court of Appeal, owing to a legal technicality.
 The second trial was aborted due to a hung jury.
 Clarke and the other accused were again found guilty at the third trial.
 Appeals subsequent to this were all unsuccessful.
 Allan was murdered in May 2000, and his body has never been found.

 De Stefano told the jury during cross-examination at each trial that he was borrowing large sums of money from Clarke to feed his own gambling addiction, and had met Clarke when frequenting the Crown Casino high rollers room.
 He said all loans from Clarke were repaid within 24 hours.
 David Pearson, forensic accountant with the Victoria Police Major Fraud Group, told the jury that De Stefano was laundering money via Clarke using a series of round-robin financial transactions channelled through Allan's trust account totalling $3.75 million.
 These funds were eventually converted into cheques payable to Crown Casino.
 Much of the money laundered had been replaced, but $140,000 lent to De Stefano was still outstanding.